Ria424/developers-animatesdk-docs/Document_object/Document9689.md

 #### Usage

-document.setSelectionRect(rect [, bReplaceCurrentSelection [, bContactSensitiveSelection]])
+Document.setSelectionRect(rect [, bReplaceCurrentSelection [, bContactSensitiveSelection]])

 #### Parameters

 **rect** `Rectangle`; A rectangle object to set as selected.
 For information on the format of *rect*, see [Document.addNewRectangle()](../Document_object/Document10.md).

-**bReplaceCurrentSelection** `boolean?true`; A boolean value that specifies whether the method replaces the current selection (true) or adds to the current selection (false).
+**bReplaceCurrentSelection** `boolean?true`; Specifies whether the method replaces the current selection (true) or adds to the current selection (false).
 The default value is true.

-**bContactSensitiveSelection** `boolean?false` A boolean value that specifies whether the Contact Sensitive selection mode is enabled (true) or disabled (false) during object selection.
+**bContactSensitiveSelection** `boolean?false` Specifies whether the Contact Sensitive selection mode is enabled (true) or disabled (false) during object selection.
 The default value is false.

 #### Returns